Purple Sweet Potato Pie

 Cooking the Potatoes

-To use a slow-cooker, wash the potatoes and place in crock with about 1/2” of water at the bottom.
+To cook the potatoes a slow-cooker, wash the potatoes and place in crock with about 1/2” of water at the bottom.
 Cover and cook on low for 6-8 hours, or until tender.

-To use an oven, place the sweet potatoes in an oven-safe dish.
+To cook the potatoes in an oven, place the sweet potatoes in an oven-safe dish.
 Add enough water to cover the bottom of the dish about 1/2”.
 Cover tightly and back at 300 degrees for 3-4 hours or until tender.
 Alternatively, the potatoes can be wrapped tightly in foil and baked on a baking sheet.

 Do not pierce the skin before baking with any of these methods.
 The goal is to retain as much moisture as possible in the potato while cooking.